Atlassian Agent

 Click "Configure"

-Client ID: Enter the Application ID from your Azure app registration
+Client ID: Enter the Client ID from your Atlassian OAuth app

 Client Secret: Paste the client secret you generated